JabariD/obsidian-radiance/README.md

 A sleek, modern Obsidian theme inspired by the Raycast macOS application.
 This theme provides a clean, minimalist interface with carefully crafted UI elements and a signature red accent color that gives your notes a distinctive and professional appearance.

+> **Note:** This is an unofficial theme and is not affiliated with or endorsed by Raycast.
+It was created as a personal project inspired by the Raycast design aesthetic.

 ![Raycast Theme Preview](screenshots/preview.png)

 ## Features